Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.3.2 (7/25/2019):
+  - Added the AI assistant for the player.
+By enabling this option, an AI ​​will try to correct your trajectory if you are about to crash into an obstacle.
+Reduces the difficulty of the game ;
+  - Bug fixes and others adjustments.

 * Version 1.3.1 (7/18/2019):
   - Correction of the speed at the start of the game if the frame rate is greater or less than 60;